sherimello/Athlean/README.md

 this application is enormous.
 We've thus named it AthLean.

 ## This application is currently underdevelopment.
-All copyrights go to Team AthLean.
+[Currently All copyrights go to Team AthLean.
+Your handle will be mentioned if you contribute to this project and if we add it.]
+### This is an open-source project.